MOZA Racing Release Upgraded R16 & R21 Wheel Bases

 It was an exciting day when both the Fanatec Podium direct drive wheel bases turned up on our door.
-Even though we already own the Fanatec Podium Racing Wheel F1 for PS4, we hadn’t ever had the opportunity to directly compare both the DD1 vs DD2 wheel bases side by side.
+Even though we already own the Fanatec Podium Racing Wheel F1 for PS4 and PS5, we hadn’t ever had the opportunity to directly compare both the DD1 vs DD2 wheel bases side by side.

 For those new to direct drive racing wheels, what exactly is the Fanatec Podium DD racing wheel range?